ericwq/gskills/docs/conn.md

 ## Connect to upstream server

 EDS response endpoints is re-ordered by priority.

+- EDS response may contains several priorities.
-Each priority has a balancer group.
-Each priority contains several localities.
-Each locality contains several endpoints.
-Each locality has a sub-balancer for those endpoints.
-Each locality is a member of the previous balancer group.
+- Each priority has a balancer group.
+- Each priority may contains several localities.
+- Each locality contains several endpoints.
+- Each locality has a sub-balancer for those endpoints.
+- Each locality is a member of the previous balancer group.

+Only the priority in use is started, other priority is waiting for start.

 This is the second article of EDS processing. xDS protocol is a complex protocol.
 Compare with `pickfirst` balancer, xDS needs more steps to connect with the upstream server.
 After the [Process EDS update](eds2.md#process-eds-update), we are ready to initialize endpoints by priority.
-Only the priority in use is started, other priority locality is waiting for start.

 In this stage, we continue the discussion of xDS protocol: connect to upstream server.
 Here is the map for this stage.
 In this map: